AngeliqueHusson/InternshipOneOnEpsilon/README.md

 The website that has working interactive components is hosted on a server and can temporarily be seen at MathClassification.win.tue.nl
 The code used to create this website can be seen in repository: https://github.com/AngeliqueHusson/MathClassificationWebsite .

+## Learning curves and sample size prediction
+In order to determine the required sample size for a certain accuracy, one could create the learning curve of the classifier.
+This means that we plot the training accuracy against the validation accuracy for different sample sizes.
+Once we have obtained this learning curve, we can fit a power function to the validation curve and predict the number of samples needed to obtain a certain accuracy.